tensorflow/tensorboard/tensorboard/examples/plugins/example_raw_scalars/README.md

 After making changes to [`static/index.js`](./tensorboard_plugin_example_raw_scalars/static/index.js) or adding assets to `static/`, you can refresh the page in your browser to see your changes.
 Modifying the backend requires restarting the TensorBoard process.

-To uninstall, you can run
+To uninstall, you can simply remove the virtualenv or run

 ```
 python setup.py develop --uninstall